-“Come along, Ofelia,” Isobel said softly, holding the sleepy five-year-old’s hand as they walked along.
+“Come along, Ofelia,” Isobel said, holding the sleepy five-year-old’s hand as they walked along.
 It was a foggy morning, brisk and still.
-The sun had risen only half an hour ago and Gallontea was quiet; they passed only a few others on their way.
+The first sun had risen only half an hour ago and Gallontea was quiet.
+They passed only a few others on the streets.

 “You really don’t have to come all this way, Isobel,” Gareth said.